 Financial worries are a common source of nighttime anxiety, but these problems are best addressed in the light of day.

 Getting into debt can be too easy at times, but asking some challenging questions can help you avoid taking on debt that isn't worthwhile.

-Debt consolidation can be either a useful tool or a costly mistake, so it helps to understand your goals and how to pursue them.
+Debt consolidation can be either a useful tool or a costly mistake.
+It helps to understand your goals and how to best pursue them.

 Easing credit standards mean consumers have to take responsibility for not overusing access to credit.

 Could you benefit from splitting your money into different bank accounts?
 See examples of when having multiple money market accounts could work to your benefit.

 Do you have money in a savings or money market account?
 These six trends could impact your money in 2019, but here's how you can protect your assets and profit during this changing environment.

 Want a portfolio that will perform from its opening day?
 Then consider incorporating these key elements.